fanout/express-eventstream/README.md

 The endpoint will interpret the following querystring parameters:

 * channel - Which channels you'd like to subscribe to events from.
   * If using pushpin, the corresponding pushpin channel names will all be prefixed with 'events-'.
 So if you provide '?channel=clock&channel=public', the underlying pushpin channels will be 'events-clock' and 'events-public'.
+You can change this prefix via `.events({ prefix })`.

 ### Response